pschatzmann/arduino-audiokit/README.md

-# Arduino AudioKit HAL
+# Arduino ADF/AudioKit HAL

-There are different ESP32 AudioKit boards available that can be programmed with the Espressif ADF Framework.
+There are different ESP32 Audio boards available that can be programmed with the Espressif ADF Framework.

 <img src="https://pschatzmann.github.io/arduino-audio-tools/resources/audio-toolkit.png" alt="Audio Kit" />